Foot & ankle pain

 Foot and ankle problems can be frustrating.
 They affect you're ability to walk, stand, and do much of the things we love.
 The foot is a very complex part of the body comprised of 26 bones and numerous tendons and ligaments that we rely on every day.
 Whether you’re dealing with a foot fracture or a less common issue, our physical therapists can help.

-Possible Causes of Foot Pain
+Possible Causes of Foot and Ankle Pain

 Achilles Rupture: The Achilles tendon is a strong fibrous cord that connects the muscles in the back of your calf to your heel bone.
 If you experience an Achilles tendon rupture, you might feel a pop or snap, followed by an immediate sharp pain in the back of your ankle and lower leg.